 Different types of cranberries might need special treatment before refrigerating them.
 So make sure that you know what the type of your berries basket is.

 Cranberries have various species, the number may be overwhelming, but there are only two typical cranberries: red and white cranberries.
-Cranberries originated in northern America, so they are natives of cold or cool weather.
+This famous C-something fruit originated in northern America, so they are natives of cold or cool weather.
 Freezing them will be no problem at all.

 White cranberries are simply picked underdamped and mainly consumed by manufacturers to make revitalizing cranberry juice.
 Red cranberries are ripe cranberries, usually served fresh or baked with cakes.